-Non Executive Director (Independent) (appointed on 10 August 2021)
+Non Executive Director (Independent)

 B.Sc (Hons), M.(Biotechnology)

 Ms Angus was appointed to the Board on 10 August 2021.
 She holds a Master of Biotechnology, Bachelor of Science (Hons) and a Graduate Diploma of Intellectual Property Law.
 Ms Angus is a registered patent attorney and a member of the Institute of Company Directors.